 It’s never too late to adopt good money habits, and it’s easier than you think.
 Practising some easy to follow money habits can help you avoid issues later, like when you could use a loan but don’t qualify because of previous bad credit or bad money habits.

 While you won’t improve overnight, when you commit to developing your financial literacy you can expect incremental success as you improve upon how you handle your money.
-This puts you in a better position over time, allowing you to save more, and provide more options and access to credit in the future.
+This puts you in a better position over time, allowing you to save more money, and provide more options and access to credit in the future.

 First and foremost, pay your bills on time.
 One of the biggest factors that affects your credit score in Canada is your payment history.
 How late you are on payments, along with how many payments that you are late on all count towards your payment history.
 Pay on time, every time.

 The details of missed payments include: